uclchem/uclchem.github.io/website/docs/start-pythonapi.md

 - `max_temperature` _float_ - Value at which gas temperature will stop increasing.
 - `param_dict` _dict,optional_ - A dictionary of parameters where keys are any of the variables in defaultparameters.f90 and values are value for current run.
 - `out_species` _list, optional_ - A list of species for which final abundance will be returned.
 If None, no abundances will be returned..
 Defaults to None.
+- `return_array` _bool, optional_ - A boolean on whether a np.array should be returned to a user, if both return_array and return_dataframe are false, this function will default to writing outputs to a file
+- `return_dataframe` _bool, optional_ - A boolean on whether a pandas.DataFrame should be returned to a user, if both return_array and return_dataframe are false, this function will default to writing outputs to a file
+- `starting_chemistry` _array, optional_ - np.array containing the starting chemical abundances needed by uclchem

 **Returns**:

+  if return_array and return_dataframe are False:
-  A list where the first element is always an integer which is negative if the model failed to run and can be sent to `uclchem.utils.check_error()` to see more details.
-If the `out_species` parametere is provided, the remaining elements of this list will be the final abundances of the species in out_species.
+  - A list where the first element is always an integer which is negative if the model failed to run and can be sent to `uclchem.utils.check_error()` to see more details.
+If the `out_species` parametere is provided, the remaining elements of this list will be the final abundances of the species in out_species. if return_array is True:
+  - physicsArray (array): array containing the physical outputs for each written timestep
+  - chemicalAbunArray (array): array containing the chemical abundances for each written timestep
+  - abundanceStart (array): array containing the chemical abundances of the last timestep in the format uclchem needs in order to perform an additional run after the initial model
+  - success_flag (integer): which is negative if the model failed to run and can be sent to `uclchem.utils.check_error()` to see more details. if return_dataframe is True:
+  - physicsDF (pandas.DataFrame): DataFrame containing the physical outputs for each written timestep
+  - chemicalDF (pandas.DataFrame): DataFrame containing the chemical abundances for each written timestep
+  - abundanceStart (array): array containing the chemical abundances of the last timestep in the format uclchem needs in order to perform an additional run after the initial model
+  - success_flag (integer): which is negative if the model failed to run and can be sent to `uclchem.utils.check_error()` to see more details.

 <a id="uclchem.model.cshock"></a>